You’re doing it right by doing it wrong

 What Does Science Say?

-Researchers have been quietly proving that failure isn't just useful—it's sometimes optimal.
-Manu Kapur at ETH Zurich has spent 15 years studying what he calls "Productive Failure": letting students attempt problems they can't solve before teaching them the solution.
+Researchers have been quietly proving that making things worse can sometimes be optimal.
+Manu Kapur at ETH Zurich has spent 15 years studying what he calls "Productive Failure", which is letting students attempt problems they can't solve before teaching them the solution.
 His 2021 meta-analysis found that students who failed first significantly outperformed those who got traditional instruction.
 The struggle creates mental hooks for knowledge to grab onto.

 Dumb Word of the Day

 Cacography (kah-KOG-ruh-fee), noun: Bad handwriting or poor spelling.
 From the Greek kakos (bad) and graphein (to write).
-The opposite of calligraphy, which everyone romanticizes, and the sibling of orthography, which nobody romanticizes.

-Pick something you're stuck on—a project, a conversation you're avoiding, a decision you keep deferring.
+Pick something you're stuck on.
+A project, a conversation you're avoiding, a decision you keep deferring.
 Now spend exactly five minutes answering this question: "What's the worst possible way I could handle this?"

 Write down every terrible idea.
 The more catastrophic, the better.
 Send the email at 3 AM.
 Use Comic Sans.
 Begin the presentation with a 10-minute interpretive dance about your childhood fears.